quantiacs/documentation/en/source/reference/data_load_functions.md

                                                        'us-gaap:CommonStockSharesIssued'], True)]
 ```

-Others are periodical and correspond to a certain period.
-For example, operating expenses and sales.
-For periodical indicators, you can receive information with the quarter, annual frequency, or 'last twelve month' value.
-For these purposes put 'qf','af' or 'ltm' correspondingly:
+Other indicators are periodic, like operating expenses and sales.
+For periodic indicators, you can receive information with the quarter, annual frequency, or 'last twelve month' value.
+For these purposes use 'qf','af' or 'ltm':

 ```python
 period_data_list = [PeriodIndicatorBuilder('operating_expense', ['us-gaap:OperatingExpenses'], True, 'qf'),